A discretionary grant fund is available from the Yorkshire Dales National Park Authority for environmental projects that benefit the parishes of:

 - Items to enable community groups to satisfy health and safety requirements (e.g. training, first aid equipment, safety items, protective clothing.)

 - Applications relating to places outside the Fund area, unless a clear benefit for the locality can be demonstrated

 - The cost of preparing or submitting applications for statutory consents

 - Repeat applications where a project is substantially the same as one previously funded

 - Retrospective applications or items where costs have already been incurred

-In any one financial year the Natural Environment Fund will seek to award grants to a total value of approximately £30,000.
-Typically, the spilt will be ten ‘Small Grants’ of up to £2k each and one to two ‘Medium Grants’ to a total of about £10k.
+In any one financial year the Natural Environment Fund will seek to fund projects to a total value of approximately £35,000.
+Typically, the spilt will be ten ‘Small Grants’ of up to £2.5k each and one to two ‘Medium Grants’ to a total of about £10k.
 ‘Large Grants’ of over £10k can be awarded in exceptional circumstances where very significant environmental or community benefits can be demonstrated.

 For Small Grants we will normally aim to make a decision within six weeks of receiving the application.
 Deciding applications for Medium/Large grants will take a little longer.
 If you are successful in obtaining a grant, we will write to you and ask you to confirm you accept the grant before the project starts.